NaorHaba/AvatarCLIP/README.md

 This step can take a long time so we are running it in the background and send the user an email (if he provided his email) when it is done.
 Please make sure that the machine will not be shut down before the process is done.
 If the process dies for some reason, the user can run it again and continue from where it stopped. <BR>

-NOTICE! <BR>
-This step is not necessary for the user to run, but it is recommended to run it.
-If the user chooses so, he can use a default model instead. <BR>

 ### Generate Texture
 In this section, the user can generate the texture of the avatar that was generated in the previous section. <BR>